filak/IIPImage-on-Windows/README.md

 > **\<...\>** is a placeholder for absolute path to your specific folder

-For the official Win-build instruction please see https://iipimage.sourceforge.io/documentation/server/windows/
+For the official Win-build instructions please see https://iipimage.sourceforge.io/documentation/server/windows/

 ## Install VS 2017 Community
 https://visualstudio.microsoft.com/cs/vs/older-downloads/